Digitising Recurring Journey in Insurance

 • Customer Led Recurring Payment methods

-To summarize, insurers are primarily looking at the business prompted mechanisms because that gives us a better control in terms of driving customer to the payments.
+To summarize, insurers are primarily looking at the business prompted mechanisms because that gives us better control in terms of driving customers to the payments.

 SEAMLESS AND RELIABLE USER EXPERIENCE